-Lattice towers and steel support structures would be assembled on site, except where helicopter delivery is required, as described in Section B.4.4.2.
+Lattice towers and tubular steel support structures would be assembled onsite, except where helicopter delivery is required, as described in Section B.4.4.2.
 Steel members for each structure would be delivered to the site by flatbed truck.
 Assembly would be facilitated onsite by a small truck-mounted crane.
-Subsequent to assembly, the structures would be lifted onto the foundation using a large crane designed for erecting towers.
+Subsequent to full or partial assembly, the entire or the lower portion of the structures would be lifted onto the foundation using a large crane designed for erecting towers.
 The crane would move along the ROW as towers are erected.